willirath/2019-02-01_what_is_holding_us_back_on_our_way_towards_open_science/README.md

 ## Two parts

-**Part one:** *As a dummy project, we'll look at the seasonal cycle of sea-level.
-We expect that there is a phase shift of 1/2 year between the northern and the southern hemisphere.*
+**Part one:** *As a dummy project, we'll look at the seasonal cycle of sea-surface height (SSH).
+We'll see that there is a phase shift of 1/2 year between the northern and the southern hemisphere.*

-**Part two:** *We'll see which building blocks for a reproducible scientific workflow are available at Geomar.*
+**Part two:** *We'll see which building blocks for a reproducible scientific work flow are available at Geomar.*

+---

 ## Part one:  Two simple time series